 Fly from your home city to Bangkok, Singapore, New Delhi Kolkata or Kathmandu (Main Gateway Cities)*

 Fly from Gateway City to Paro, Bhutan.

 Important: Bhutan Himalaya Expeditions makes round-trip flight arrangements from the Gateway City of your choice to Bhutan as a courtesy to our travelers.
-Airfare is not included.
+Airfare is not included in trip price.

-For further details please email us using the contact form on the bottom of this page.
+For further details please email us using the contact form on our Request Full Details page.

 *Bangkok is the primary Gateway City & offers the most frequent and most reliable flights to Bhutan.